vrthra/SBST22-tutorial/README.md

 This is the repository for the [SBST 2022 tutorial](https://sbst22.github.io/keynotes/) on "Learning and Refining Input Grammars for Effective Fuzzing".

+The focus of this tutorial is to provide a suite of tools that can be used in conjunction with search based software engineering.
+In particular, we will see:

+1. How to generate inputs using GA when the syntax specification is not available
+2. How to use the sample inputs for mining the syntax specification (context-free grammar) of a given parser
+3. Given such a specification, how to abstract any input that causes a bug resulting in a bug specification
+4. How to combine the specifications of such bugs using *and*, *or* and *negate* for complex bug specifications.
+For example, one can specify that **each input** produced by a fuzzer should contain input patterns that induce bugs A, B, and either C or D but should not contain bug E.

+  That is:

+    A & B & (C | D) \ E

 ## Prerequisites

 - Download [Python 3.10](https://www.python.org/downloads/)